Collective communication in a transparent world: Phase transitions in a many-body Potts model and social-quantum duality: Phase Structure in the Thermodynamic Limit

 The optimization thus reduces to studying the univariate function:

-where the complete permutation symmetry ensures that this reduction is independent of the specific color chosen to have $c_q = c$.
-In the thermodynamic limit we can substitute \eq{eq:Flim} into \eq{eq:critpotconc} and split the resulting expression into two parts:
+where the complete permutation symmetry ensures that this reduction is independent of the specific color chosen to have $c_1 = c$.
+In the thermodynamic limit we can substitute \cref{eq:F-infty} into \cref{eq:reduced-potential-fn} and split the resulting expression into two parts:

 where we omitted the non-relevant constant shift.
 The linear term $c T \log(q-1)$ comes from the $q$-degeneracy of the system and vanishes when $q=2$.
-The highest order term in \eq{eq:flimpotc} is
+The highest order term in \cref{eq:reduced-potential-finf} is

 For $q \neq 2$ this term cancels out only if $J_r = 0$.
 Thus to cancel out the $c^{r-1}$-term, which depends on $J_r$ and $J_{r-1}$, we need to set $J_{r-1} = 0$.
-Proceeding recursively we see that eliminating the $c$-dependence in energy \eq{eq:flimpotc} for $q \neq 2$ requires zero coupling constants.
-Thus the system with non-trivial interactions may become purely entropic only in case of $q=2$ colors (see the discussion around \eq{eq:flimpotcq2noenergy}).
+Proceeding recursively we see that eliminating the $c$-dependence of the energy in \cref{eq:reduced-potential-finf} for $q \neq 2$ requires zero coupling constants.
+Thus the system with non-trivial interactions may become purely entropic only in case of $q=2$ colors (see the discussion around \cref{eq:pure-entropy-q2-J3=-2J2}).

-Now look at \eq{eq:flimpotc} considering $q$ as a continuous degree of freedom ($T$ is fixed).
-Together with $J_2,...,J_r$ we have $r-1$ free parameters that form a polynomial of order $r$:
+Now consider \cref{eq:reduced-potential-finf}, treating $q$ as a continuous degree of freedom ($T$ is fixed).
+Together with $J_2,...,J_r$ we have $r$ free parameters that form a polynomial of order $r$:

 where $t_1,...,t_r$ depend on $q,J_2,...,J_r$.
 Reverting logic, we can find specific values of $q,J_2,...,J_r$ for a given set of constants $t_1,...,t_r$.
-Here we connect the reduced potential \eq{eq:flimpotcpoly} with a mean field model of the $p$-star exponential random graph \cite{Biondini2022} (in our notations $p=r$).
-Namely, treating the mean connectance $\mean{L} = \sum_{ij} A_{ij}/(n(n-1)) \in[0, 1]$ of a random Boolean adjacency matrix $(A_{ij})$ as the concentration $c$, we restore the same expression as in \cite{Biondini2022} for the free energy in a random graph model, where all $k \leq r$ tuples of edges interact with the coupling constant $t_k$.
+Here we connect the reduced potential \cref{eq:reduced-potential-poly} with a mean field model of the $p$-star exponential random graph \cite{biondiniPstarModelsMeanfield2022} (in our notation $p=r$).
+That is, if we replace the concentration $c$ by the mean connectance (mean fraction of the present edges) defined as $\mean{L} = \sum_{ij} A_{ij}/(n(n-1)) \in[0, 1]$ of a random Boolean adjacency matrix $(A_{ij})$, we restore the same expression as in \cite{biondiniPstarModelsMeanfield2022} for the free energy in a random graph model, where all $k \leq r$ tuples of edges interact with the coupling constant $t_k$.

-Interestingly, to make this mapping quantitatively exact, our setting requires non-integer $q$ (see \fig{fig:figure2}).
-Thus the mapping provides qualitative correspondence for the reduced potential \eq{eq:flimpotcpoly}, but not to the initial Hamiltonian \eq{eq:hamdef} and the direct interpretation of our parameters in terms of the parameters of the $p$-star model is meaningless.
+Interestingly, to make this mapping quantitatively exact, our setting requires non-integer $q$ (see \cref{fig:poly-param-vs-p-star}).
+Thus, the mapping provides qualitative correspondence for the reduced potential \cref{eq:reduced-potential-poly}, but not to the initial Hamiltonian \cref{eq:hamiltonian-r-body} and the direct interpretation of our parameters in terms of the parameters of the $p$-star model is meaningless.